sharife/goldenthread-v2/site/content/productions/reorient-2023.md

 end: 2023-11-04T07:00:00.000Z
 heading: Think you know the Middle East?
 Think again!
 description: >-
-  ReOrient 2023 will celebrate the return of our signature program, an innovative and spirited festival of short plays from or about the Middle East.
+  ReOrient 2023 celebrates the return of our signature program, an innovative and spirited festival of short plays from or about the Middle East.
 The dizzying line-up is diverse in content and style, with 6 plays selected from 113 submissions, highlighting a multiplicity of Middle Eastern perspectives and identities.

   “Humanity is at the core of ReOrient. **If theatre is community, it starts here.** If the goal of theatre is to expand our viewpoint, to enrich our knowledge, and to embrace empathy, then ReOrient hugely succeeds.” *—Stark Insider*